Aksel Larsen: World War II: Resistance movement and Sachsenhausen

 The peace between Finland and the Soviet Union removed some of the stress on the party, but on 9 April 1940 Denmark was occupied by Germany.
-Larsen was in Moscow at the time but on 22 April he managed to get back to Copenhagen with instructions for how to deal with the situation.
+Larsen was in Moscow at the time, but on 22 April he managed to get back to Copenhagen with instructions for how to deal with the situation.
 At that time, the Communist Party of Denmark was still legal, but the Comintern, as well as Danish party leadership, was expecting that the party would soon be banned.
-The communists were to try to remain a legal party for as long as possible and use the time to prepare to go underground.
-In spite of these expectations, the Danish police took the communists by surprise when leading communists were arrested on 22 June 1941.
+The DKP were to try to remain a legal party for as long as possible, and use the time to prepare to go underground.
+In spite of these expectations, the Danish police took them by surprise when leading communists were arrested on 22 June 1941.
 The party as well as the communist ideology was banned two months later on 22 August when parliament passed the Communist Law.

 Larsen managed to avoid capture and went into hiding.
 He and the party continued its political work as part of the resistance movement, with an illegal publication against the ban on communism and an open letter to prime minister Thorvald Stauning on 20 August 1941.
-In January 1942, Larsen was a co-founder of the resistance organisation “Frit Danmark” (da) (lit.
-“A Free Denmark”) which circulated an illegal publication of the same name.
+In January 1942, Larsen was a co-founder of the resistance organisation "Frit Danmark" (da) (lit.
+"A Free Denmark") which circulated an illegal publication of the same name.

-The next month, Larsen chaired a party leadership meeting where it was decided that the communists were to take part in sabotage against the German occupiers.
-Larsen never got the possibility to be a part of the sabotage work as he was arrested by Danish police on 5 November 1942, and incarcerated at Vestre Fængsel.
+The next month, Larsen chaired a party leadership meeting, where it was decided that the DKP were to take part in sabotage against the German occupiers.
+Larsen never got the possibility to be a part of the sabotage work, as he was arrested by Danish police on 5 November 1942, and incarcerated at Vestre Fængsel.
 There he was given over to the Germans who transferred him to the Sachsenhausen concentration camp on 28 August 1943.
 There he was confined to a solitary cell isolated from the rest of the camp by a high wall with electrified barbed wire.